 In NETMA, there is no central computational unit required.
 The joint frequency-power assignment is achieved by negotiations among cooperative APs and the maximum overall throughput is achieved with arbitrarily high probability.
 The autonomous behavior and decentralized implementation make NETMA suitable for large scale wireless mesh access networks.
 Moreover, NETMA has fast adaptability for the topology change of the wireless mesh access networks.
 NETMA does not depend on any rate adaption algorithms, nor on any underlying MAC protocols.
-In our simulation in Section V, we use IEEE 802.11b as the MAC layer protocol.
+In our simulation in Section VI, we use IEEE 802.11b as the MAC layer protocol.
 However, it can be easily extended to arbitrary MAC protocol with multi-rate multi-channel capability, such as IEEE 802.11a.
-NETMA mechanism can also be applied in the cases where non-overlapping channels are utilized [35].
 In addition, even with the existence of exterior interference source, such as coexisting WLANs, NETMA works properly as well since the objective of NETMA is to maximize the overall throughput of the network in the current wireless environments.
 The tradeoff between algorithmic performance and convergence speed is controlled by parameter τ in step 5, where large τ represents extensive space search with slow convergence.
 On the contrary, small τ represents limited space search with fast convergence.
-Note that the smoothing factor τ here is analogous to the concept of temperature in simulated annealing [36].
+Note that the smoothing factor). τ here is analogous to the concept of temperature in simulated annealing [28].
 Therefore, it is advisable that at the beginning period of the negotiation, the value of τ is set with a large number and keeps deceasing as the negotiation iterates.
 We choose $\tau = 10/k^2$ in our simulations, where k denotes the negotiation step.

-In step 1, we require that each AP updates with probability 1/N. For example, each AP may randomly set a backoff counter as in IEEE 802.11 DCF protocol.
-In the case of collision, which means two APs update at the same time in our case, it only prolongs the convergence time for NETMA and does not affect the final output of NETMA.
-This is because that the conflict, as verified in [29] via extensive simulations, has no influence on the statistically monotonic-increasing tendency of the potential function.
-We believe that by applying carefully designed backoff mechanisms as in IEEE 802.11 standards, the successive collisions are very rare and the convergence speed of NETMA is subtly lessened.
+In step 1, we require that each AP updates with a probability of 1/N. For example, we can utilize a random token mechanism where each updating AP randomly selects an AP as the next updating AP, i.e., passing the token.
+Note that in NETMA, even an erroneous operation happens, for example, two APs update at the same time in our case, it only prolongs the convergence time for NETMA yet does not affect the final output of NETMA.
+This is because that such an error, as verified in [22] via extensive simulations, has no influence on the statistically monotonic-increasing tendency of the potential function.